 For many people, a credit card is the easiest way to begin building credit after bankruptcy in Colorado Springs.
 Compared to loans for large items like houses and cars, credit cards are often available with lower limits to minimize risk.
 You are free to apply for any cards you wish, but your approval odds may be lower than they would be for preapproved cards.
 There are quite a few cards that are specifically designed for people with a recent bankruptcy.
 They often have low credit limits and high interest rates.
 If this is the route you decide to go, use it wisely and avoid carrying a high.

 Monitor Your Credit Report After a Bankruptcy

 It’s crucial to keep a watchful eye on your credit report after bankruptcy.
 You can pull one free report through each of the three credit bureaus annually.
 When you check it the first time after bankruptcy, make sure there are no accounts listed that should have been discharged.
 As you continue to build you credit, keep an eye out for erroneous collections accounts and verify that all reported information is correct.
 If there are any accounts that aren’t yours or information has been reported incorrectly, report it promptly to the bureau for correction.

 Wipe the Slate Clean and Find Out If Bankruptcy Can Help You Start Fresh

 For many people who have gotten in over their heads, bankruptcy offers the chance to start anew.
-If you’re unsure if bankruptcy is the right choice for you, or you’re curious about different filing options, contact Kinnaird & Kinnaird at (719) 520-0003 for a free case review and a discussion about your options.
+If you’re unsure if bankruptcy is the right choice for you, or you’re curious about different filing options, contact Kinnaird Law by phone for a free case review and a discussion about your options.